Be a part of the California adventure and help create memories of a lifetime!

 Getting Here and Getting Around

-Our Raft California base camp is located an hour east of Sacramento or two hours west of Reno.
+Our Tributary Whitewater Tours base camp is located an hour east of Sacramento or two hours west of Reno.
 There is no public transportation in the area, therefore, all of our staff arrives for the season with their own vehicles.
 Having your own set of wheels is beneficial for traveling between our basecamp and office at ease and visiting the nearest grocery store or town which is a 15-minute drive away.
 While bicycles are helpful for buzzing around our 60-acre campground they are not as useful for commuting to nearby towns as the roads are mostly 55mph and some with very narrow shoulders.

 We are located in very close proximity to tons of other fun activities in addition to whitewater rafting, fishing and wine tasting.
 Locally, many people enjoy paragliding, live music, gold panning, kayaking, trail running, and mountain biking.
 Lake Tahoe is located just an hour and a half away with endless hiking, biking, climbing, sailing, skiing, snowboarding and paddling opportunities.
 For those interested in activities offered by bigger metropolitan areas, we have Sacramento, Reno or the greater San Francisco Bay area relatively nearby.
 Looking to escape to the coast and dip your toes in the Pacific?
 It’s just a few hours away.
 Our location is a perfect blend between off the grid versus on the grid depending on the day or what experience you’re looking for.